Advanced Search Filters

 Russell Wallis, British POWs and the Holocaust: Witnessing the Nazi Atrocities (London: I. B. Tauris & Company, Limited, 2017), 1-2.
 IG Farben is a large German industrial firm that produced many different chemicals and drugs during the war, including Zyklon-B, the poison used to gas Jews and others in Nazi-administered killing centers.
 After the war, several company employees were tried and convicted of war crimes by the International Military Tribunal at Nuremberg in 1947.
 For more on I.G.
 Farben, German industry, and complicity in the Holocaust, see Peter Hayes, Industry and Ideology: I.G.
 Farben in the Nazi Era (Cambridge: Cambridge University Press, 1987).

 While Auschwitz is the most notorious Nazi killing center, the camp also hosted factories where thousands of Jewish and non-Jewish prisoners worked as forced laborers, including POWs, who lived in barracks near the entrance.
 There were approximately 1,200 British POWs working in Auschwitz III (The United States Holocaust Memorial Museum Encyclopedia of Camps and Ghettos, 1933–1945, Vol. IV (forthcoming).
 As many as 11,000 prisoners, 90 percent of them Jews, lived in the camp.
 In Monowitz, Jewish prisoners survived for three to four months on average.
-See The United States Holocaust Memorial Museum Encyclopedia of Camps and Ghettos, Vol. I: Early Camps, Youth Camps, and Concentration Camps and Subcamps under the SS-Business Administration Main Office (Bloomington: Indiana University Press in association with USHMM, 2009), 215–219.
+See The United States Holocaust Memorial Museum Encyclopedia of Camps and Ghettos, Vol. I: Early Camps, Youth Camps, and Concentration Camps and Subcamps under the SS-Business Administration Main Office, Geoffrey P. Megargee, ed.
+(Bloomington: Indiana University Press in association with USHMM, 2009), 215–219.
 For more on forced labor during the war, see the related collection in Experiencing History, Experiences of Forced Labor in Wartime Europe.

 For more on camp uniforms, see the related item in Experiencing History, Camp Prisoner Uniform Jacket Worn by William Luksenburg.